Electronic Pages Die Homepage der Familie Beis

 Preparing the TO92 Cases

 The photo on the right shows how to prepare the transistors and ICs in TO92 cases.
 Unfortunately I cannot easily get the leads bent as originally planned, so they must be bent correctly by hand during assembly.
-I intended the pad layout in a triangular shape with 0.1" pitch.
-Today most TO92s come with all leads close to each other in one row (both left transistors) or, quite exotic, like the TL431 in the middle.
+I intended the pad layout in a triangular shape with 0.1" (2,54 mm) pitch.
+Today most TO92s come with all leads close to each other in one row (both left transistors) or, the tape-and-real version, like the TL431 in the middle.

 Do not force TO92s with such unsuitable leads into their holes!